Iris florentina: Cultivation

 It is hardy, to between USDA Zone 3 and Zone 9, or between 5 and 8.

-It is also hardy to Zone H2 (in Europe), between −15 to-20oC (5 to −4oF).
+It is also hardy to Zone H2 (in Europe), between −15 and -20oC (5 to −4oF).
 It has been tested for hardiness in Russia, in the botanical gardens of; Barnaul, Novosibirsk, St. Petersburg and Ufa.
 In the winter, it requires protection from moisture (in Russia).

 It can be cultivated well throughout Europe and N America, except in the warm moist climates of Florida and Gulf Coast.

 It prefers to grow in moist, well drained soils, in loam.
 It can tolerate sandy soils, or any common garden soil.

 It also tolerates most soil pH levels of, and will tolerate very alkali or acid soils.

 It prefers a situation in full sun, to light shade.

 It will suffer from rhizome viruses in waterlogged soil.

 It can be grown in mixed flower borders, rock gardens, and beside the edges of shrubberies.
 As well as being naturalized in the garden.

 It can be a cut flower for displays.

 It is deer and rabbit resistant, but can suffer from leaf spot, Iris borer, thrips, slug and snails.